bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 * The Sound_Stop opcode is used to stop an ongoing sound request.

-* If the sound event is completed or was not initiated by the connected non owner device, the accessory responds with the Invalid_state ResponseStatus code.
+* If the sound event is completed or was not initiated by the connected non-owner device, the accessory responds with the Invalid_state ResponseStatus code.

 * If the accessory does not support the play sound procedure, it responds with Invalid_command ResponseStatus code.

 * If a Sound_Start procedure is initiated when another play sound action is in progress, it rejects with Invalid_state error code.

 * The accessory SHALL confirm the completion of the stop sound procedure by sending the Sound_Completed message.

 ##### Command Response